 Dock at Katákolo and depart for the ancient site of Olympia, home of the Panhellenic Festival that was held here every four years beginning in 776 BC.
 See the excavations of Olympia, the Temple of Hora, the famous temple of Zeus in which the statue of Zeus (one of the seven wonders of the ancient world) stood, the Olympic Stadium and the superb Archaeological Museum, along with other sites.

-Sail into the Gulf of Kotor.
-Visit Perast, then take a boat to the islet of Gospa od Skrpjela, home to the Church of Our Lady of the Rock.
+At Kotor visit the historic town of Perast, and take a local boat to the islet of Gospa od Skrpjela, home to the Church of Our Lady of the Rock.
 This tiny islet was created by fishermen dropping rocks from their rowboats.
-See medieval Kotor, and drive up the 27 serpentine switchbacks to the top of the fjord for an unrivaled view.
+See medieval Kotor or join us for a drive up the 27 serpentine switchbacks to the top of the fjord for an unrivaled view.

 Dubrovnik, a UNESCO World Heritage site, is regarded as the best‐preserved medieval town in the world.
 Stroll marble paved streets to the 15th‐century Rector’s Palace and the Franciscan Monastery, then walk the ramparts that circle the town.
 This afternoon see a private performance of traditional Croatian klapa music in a monastery courtyard.

 The walled medieval town on Korčula Island, also called Korčula, is exceptional even by the standards of the Dalmatian coast.
 It retains a strong Venetian influence, and strolling the town is a real pleasure.
 Visit the house said to be Marco Polo’s birthplace, among other sites.
 Enjoy free time to take in cafés and the waterfront; with time for a drink in a local café if you wish.